 Installing a heat pump is typically more expensive than replacing a furnace.
 The caveat is that if your home does not have access to natural gas, then providing this access will drastically increase the installation process.
 Of course, a heat pump typically costs less to operate than a furnace, so you will quickly recoup any upfront cost.

 Heat pumps are used all year round, so their life expectancy is a lot shorter than a furnace.
 A furnace, if properly maintained, can last between 15 and 20 years.
 Even with the best maintenance, a heat pump will only last between 10 and 15 years.

 Get the Best in Plumbing, Heating, and Cooling

 At Crystal Blue Plumbing, Heating & Air, we have been proudly serving the Greater Sacramento area since 1976.
-In addition to the three services in our name, we also offer reliable work in the areas of UV lights, indoor air quality, duct repair and replacement, thermostats, zone control systems, and more.
+In addition to the three services in our name, we also offer reliable work in the areas of UV lights, indoor air quality, duct repair and replacement, thermostats, zone control systems, heater repair, and more.
 Among those other things, we offer water softening and filtration services.
 We have received the Best of the Best award in Sacramento for nine years running, and we’ve also received the Business Excellence Award from the Rocklin Chamber of Commerce.
 We want our customers to enjoy the high-quality service they deserve, and our number one goal is to keep them comfortable throughout the entire year.

 Call us up today at Crystal Blue Plumbing, Heating & Air to schedule an appointment with one of our friendly experts.